PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 ## Introduction

-NFS servers exist since decades and NFS shares is maybe the most widespread file share technology.
-While the NFS server implementations can be considered as "commodity software" the existing solutions for Kubernetes, which most often provision an NFS server inside a container, don't seem to match the stability of Kernel based NFS servers shipped with Linux distributions.
+NFS servers exist since decades and is maybe the most widespread file share technology.
+While NFS server implementations can be considered as "commodity software" the existing solutions for Kubernetes, which most often provision an NFS server inside a container, don't seem to match the stability of Kernel based NFS servers shipped with Linux distributions.